bbusenius/History-of-Guatemala-2nd-Grade/units/unit3/lesson2.md

   - **Storytelling (20 minutes)**: Listening to a narrative about the Spanish arrival.
   - **Picture Study (5 minutes)**: Observing a colonial painting.
   - **Dictation (5 minutes)**: Writing a sentence about the arrival.
-  - **Coloring (10 minutes)**: Coloring a colonial scene.
 - **Formative Assessment**:
   - **Storytelling**: Check narration for details (e.g., ships, Spanish) to assess comprehension.
   - **Picture Study**: Evaluate observations (e.g., “Men with hats”) for detail.
   - **Dictation**: Verify spelling accuracy (e.g., “ship” or “barco” correct).
   - **Discussion**: Note empathy in responses (e.g., “The Maya were scared”) to assess perspective-taking.
 - **Summative Assessment**:
-  - Collect dictation and coloring for the portfolio, assessing participation and connection informally (no rubric; based on effort and inclusion of key ideas).
+  - Collect dictation for the portfolio, assessing participation and connection informally (no rubric; based on effort and inclusion of key ideas).
   - In Week 10, review timeline for Unit 3 connection.

 ### Differentiation Strategies